D.I.Y. how to destress your garden in five easy steps

-Pine bark is great for garden beds and pots.
-It’s dark natural colour blends in with the soil and looks great in any garden.
+Great for garden beds and pots.
+Its dark natural colour blends in with the soil and looks great in any garden.

 While they don't offer the same soil fertility as organic mulch, synthetic mulches are the best soil insulators because they don't break down.
 They keep soil warmer for longer, promoting helpful bacteria and can sometimes extend the growth period of your plants.

 Permanent and best used for foundation plants.
 They make an appealing design feature that you can enjoy year after year.